Nevers15/Certificates_en/README.md

-# Certificates and certificates confirming my competencies in the set of knowledge and tools.
+# Certifications and certificates confirming my competencies in the set of knowledge and tools.

 ## Certifications